 An Arch Sage seeks to find a true deity that will save the kingdom from an evil invasion.

-Thaylus rose from his wooden chair and grabbed his scalp tightly and let out a cry.
-He shivered in the cold air and veered throughout the gloomy room housing vast amounts of books, scrolls and a few tablets.
-The old man sat at the table before him and took a book off it and threw against one of the book shelves knocking down a few parchments.
+Thaylus rose from his wooden chair and grabbed his scalp tightly and cried out.
+He shivered in the coldness of the gloomy room housing vast amounts of books, scrolls and a few tablets.
+Thaylus sat at the table before him and took off a book and threw against a bookshelf knocking down a few parchments.
 “Ahh!
 This is hopeless!
 The archives are full of written works.
 It’s like looking for gold amidst deep rock in a dark cave.”

 The only sound came from three candles on a silver stand on his desk.
 The small flames flickered in the drafty, immense room.
-The burning wicks glowed out from around him about three yards shedding light on a few shelves with books and scrolls.
-He stared at them from left to right wondering if and when he would find the answer.
+They glowed around him about three yards illuminating shelves holding books and scrolls.
+Did any of them hold the answer?

 He stroked his short grey beard then sat back down and ran his palm down his oval face.
-The man lingered silently in anguish.
+Thaylus lingered silently in anguish.
 He was the Arch Sage and he felt responsible for finding the knowledge that would save the kingdom of Solace and the whole realm.

-Thaylus rubbed his calloused hands together and threw his head back as he looked up at the darkness above him.
-He felt the arid atmosphere in archives beneath the castle of Solace.
-With a glance at the corner of a book case, a black widow patiently waited in a glossy web.
+Thaylus rubbed his calloused hands together and threw his head back as he looked up at the darkness.
+The arid atmosphere in archives beneath the castle of Solace added to his lethargy and grief.
+At the corner of a bookcase, a black widow patiently waited in a glossy web.
 A large moth fluttered around curiously dotting closer and closer to the sticky snare.
-The oblivious insect was inevitably caught in the web and the spider quickly immobilized it in white sheets of webbing.
-It was like Thaylus was seeing an omen of the dreaded day of impending doom; but unlike like the moth, the royalty of the kingdom of Solace knew of the threat yet chose to be happily ignorant, trusting to be saved by what Arch Sage Thaylus believed to be vanity.
+The oblivious insect careened into the web and the spider wrapped it in sheets of webbing.
+Thaylus imagined he witnessed an omen of the dreaded day of impending doom; but unlike like the moth, the royalty of the kingdom of Solace knew of the threat yet chose to be happily ignorant, trusting to be saved by their wretched false gods.

-The young prince bounced then put his candle on the table then sat next to Thaylus.
+The young prince bounced.
+He put his candle on the table then sat next to Thaylus.

 “What are you doing Sage Thaylus?”
-Edith uttered with pursed lips as he looked up at the man next to him.
+Edith uttered with pursed lips.

-Thaylus looked down and beheld the young soul in his short grey cloak.
+Thaylus looked at the young soul’s form in his grey cloak.
 “Searching Edith, searching.”